yoscam/metrics-app/README.md

 <h1>Metrics Monitoring Application</h1>
-This Python-based web application generates and monitors metrics for multiple applications, exposing them in <strong>Prometheus</strong>strong> format.
-It includes a Flask web server with a <code>/metrics</code>code> endpoint, which serves randomly generated metrics for a configurable number of applications.
+This Python-based web application generates and monitors metrics for multiple applications, exposing them in <h2>Prometheus</h2> format.
+It includes a Flask web server with a <code>/metrics</code> endpoint, which serves randomly generated metrics for a configurable number of applications.
 The application also processes these metrics to track threshold exceedances and displays the top applications that exceed the threshold the most.

-Key Features:
+<h2>Key Features:</h2>
 Prometheus Metrics: Generates random metrics (between 1 and 12,000) for a configurable number of applications and serves them in Prometheus format.

 Threshold Monitoring: Tracks how many times each application exceeds a defined threshold value.